 Fried eggs are the perfect way to wake up in the morning.
 Unfortunately, if done badly, they’re also more than capable of ruining an entire day.

 The key to getting fried eggs right is temperature.
 Eggs should be slipped gently into a nonstick pan of hot butter, at which point the heat should be turned down immediately to low.

-When you’ve whisked your eggs, do not add milk, as this will produce the strange clear liquid that can often coat the bottom of a pan, and cook on a low heat in a pan of melted butter, seasoning as you go to taste.
+When you’ve whisked your eggs, do not add milk, as this will produce the strange clear liquid that can often coat the bottom of a pan.
+Instead, cook on a low heat in a pan of melted butter, seasoning as you go to taste.

 3. Soft Boiled

 To deliver perfect soft boiled eggs every time, we recommend bringing a pan of water to the boil, filled to just cover the eggs, and placing the eggs in the boiling water for one minute’s simmering time.
 Then take the eggs off the heat and cover in the pan for between six and seven minutes, depending on how runny you like your yolk.

-Making hard boiled eggs is all about what you do once they’ve come off the heat.
+Making hard-boiled eggs is all about what you do once they’ve come off the heat.
 After the eggs have been boiling for around six or seven minutes, it is essential to run them directly under a cold tap for a couple of minutes, or even better plunge them into an ice bucket.

 All eggs are easy to make averagely.
-But, if you really want your breakfasts to stand out, these tips and tricks are an absolute game changer.
+But, if you really want your breakfasts to stand out, these tips and tricks are an absolute game-changer.
 You’ll have guests clamouring to stay the night before you know it.